Baytown police officer seen punching suspect in viral video

 Many who have seen the video are wondering what led up to the confrontation.

-Police say the suspect, identified as James Thomas Liberto, had been released from jail earlier in the day on a drunken disorderly conduct charge.
+Baytown police say the suspect, identified as James Thomas Liberto, had been released from jail earlier in the day on a public intoxication charge.

-Liberto apparently did not want to leave and is accused of pulling the fire alarms in the building before being escorted out.
+Liberto apparently did not want to leave the lobby of the jail, and police say he pulled the fire alarm in the building before being escorted out.

-Police say not long after that is when he appeared at the convenience store.
+Police say not long after that, he showed up at the convenience store.

 The video shows the officer punching Liberto four times as he falls to the floor.